hugolu/learn-scala/myPractice/recursive_function.md

 // if (0 == 0) 7 else gcd(0, 7%0)
 // 7
 ```
-- a tail recursive function
+- It's a tail recursive function.
--  the compiler will optimize a tail recursive function.
+- The compiler will optimize a tail recursive function.

+## Tail Recursion
+Implementation Consideration: If a function calls itself as its last action, the function’s stack frame can be reused.
+This is called tail recursion.
+- Tail recursive functions are iterative processes.

+In general, if the last action of a function consists of calling a function (which may be the same), **one stack frame** would be sufficient for both functions.
+Such calls are called tail-calls.

 ## Factorial
 ```scala